spielhoelle/slides/data/posweruser.md

 # HotKeys

+## can we practise this actively for 5 minutes?
   - CMD/CTRL + C => Copy
   - CMD/CTRL + X => Cut
   - CMD/CTRL + V => Paste